stocktaylor/Xbox-BC-for-PC-Research/README.md

 - GameInput redistributable (installed via MSI)

 ## How It Works
-This project uses an Xbox 360 emulator to run Xbox 360 games on Windows.
+This project uses an Original Xbox emulator to run Original Xbox games on Windows.
 The package includes:
 1. The emulator menu (EmuMenu) that provides the user interface
 2. Game executables and assets in the Flash directory
-3. Compatibility libraries that translate Xbox 360 calls to Windows APIs
+3. Compatibility libraries that translate Original Xbox calls to Windows APIs
 4. Configuration files that define how the game should be launched and run

-The system uses a backward compatibility approach that allows Xbox 360 games to run on modern Windows systems by emulating the Xbox 360 hardware and operating system environment.
+The system uses a backward compatibility approach that allows Original Xbox games to run on modern Windows systems by emulating the Original Xbox hardware and operating system environment.

 ---